 Cholesterol can have a major part to play in all of these issues.
 Your other part of the ratio in cholesterol is HDL, this is the part in which we need to keep high by use of healthy saturated fats such as, coconut oil, fish, avocado and red meat.
-This HDL cholesterol will do many amazing things; firstly they help oxidise the fats that can cause inflammation in the arteries.
-This is something that will help blood flow and decrease the risk of heart disease.
+This HDL cholesterol helps oxidise the fats that can cause inflammation in the arteries.

 Your liver function would also suffer if Cholesterol wasn’t managed efficiently.
 Due to high toxicity in the modern day world, our liver function must be optimised.
 As well as the obvious advice to reduce alcohol intake.
-Cholesterol is something that actually helps synthesise the bile acids which helps detoxify the liver.
+Cholesterol is something that actually helps synthesise the bile acids.